drfuzzi/INF2009_ImageVideoAnalytics/README.md

 Explanation:

+* BGR and HSV are two different ways a computer describes colour.
+* In BGR, a colour is described by how much blue, green, and red it contains.
+These values change a lot when the lighting becomes brighter or darker, even if the colour itself stays the same.
+* HSV describes colour in a more human-like way: Hue tells you what colour it is (e.g. red, green, blue), Saturation tells you how strong the colour is, and Value tells you how bright it is.
+Because colour and brightness are separated, HSV is less affected by lighting changes.
+This makes HSV more suitable for colour-based tasks such as segmentation and object detection.
 * OpenCV frames from cameras arrive in **BGR** by default
 * Colour segmentation is more stable in **HSV** (separates colour from brightness)